irfan-manzoor/irfan-manzoor/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Artificial Intelligence, Machine Learning, Data Science
-  - Exploring the ins and outs of Data Science techniques.
+  - Exploring the ins and outs of Artificial Intelligence techniques.
   - Navigating through the world of Machine Learning algorithms.
   - Styling with Python to create modern and responsive codebases.
   - Building applications with Python and C.